sideeffects/HoudiniNiagara/README.md

 You will now have access to the Houdini Niagara plug-in (in the FX Category).
 Once enabled, the plug-in will give you access to a CSV Data Interface (Houdini CSV File) in the Niagara Script Editor.
+The Niagara plug-in must be enabled as well, as the Houdini Niagara plug-in depends on it too.

 This will give you access to 5 nodes: